2023 Best Value Sociology Master's Degree Schools in the New England Region

 Northeastern graduate students pay an average of $26,095 in tuition and fees each year.

 Out of the 11 schools in the New England Region that were part of this year’s ranking, University of Massachusetts Amherst landed the # 5 spot on the list.
-Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
+Located in the suburb of Amherst, UMass Amherst is a public college with a fairly large student population.

 Full Sociology at University of Massachusetts Amherst Report

-With a ranking of #6, University of New Hampshire - Main Campus did quite well on this year’s best value schools for sociology students working on their master’s degree.
-UNH is a large public school located in the small suburb of Durham.
+University of New Hampshire - Main Campus came in at #6 in this year’s edition of the Best Value Sociology Master’s Degree Schools in the New England Region ranking.
+UNH is a large public school located in the suburb of Durham.

 UNH graduate students pay an average of $29,992 in tuition and fees each year.